montagestudio/firefly/README.md

                 Specify which branch of firefly should be pulled.

         -n build_number
                 Use the build_number when creating a new release.
-E.g. the '21' part of 'lilac/21'.
+E.g. the '21' part of 'miranda/21'.
-                Defaults to one more than the last release if not specified.
+                Defaults to one more than the last build number if not specified.

         -r build_revision
                 The name to use when creating a new release.
-E.g. the 'lilac' part of 'lilac/21'.
+E.g. the 'miranda' part of 'miranda/21'.
-                Defaults to the last used release name if not specified.
+                Defaults to the revision defined in deploy/build/env.sh if not specified.

 `deploy/build/rebuild.sh`: